wplandingkit/docs/wplk_domain.md

 $domain->add_mapping( 'some/other/url', $post_id_2 );
 $domain->add_mapping( 'some/third/url', $post_id_3 );

-// Searching for any mappings that match.
+// Search for any mappings that match.
 $mappings = $domain->find_mapping( function( WPLK_Mapping $mapping ){
     if($mapping->url_path === 'some/url'){
         return true;